 Henry Hudson was an English sea explorer and navigator during the early 17th century.
 He is best known for his explorations of present-day Canada and parts of the northeastern United States.

 Hudson’s date of birth and the details of his early life are undocumented.
 Some sources have identified Henry Hudson as having been born in about 1565, but others date his birth to around 1570.
 Hudson is thought to have spent many years at sea, beginning as a cabin boy and gradually working his way up to ship’s captain.
 Hudson was a headstrong but courageous commander.
 Though he often mismanaged his crews by playing favorites or letting morale suffer, he was a competent navigator.
 Records indicate that he was married and had three sons.

 In 1607 and 1608, Hudson made two attempts on behalf of English merchants to find a rumored Northeast Passage to Cathay (present-day China) via a route above the Arctic Circle.
 In 1609 he landed in North America and explored the region around the modern New York metropolitan area, looking for a Northwest Passage to Asia on behalf of the Dutch East India Company.

 It was on this voyage on his ship, the Half Moon, that Hudson, by chance, sailed up the Hudson River, which was later named for him.
 Strong headwinds and storms forced them to abandon the northeast voyage they had been assigned.

 After 150 miles, the Half Moon did not reach the Pacific, but it did reach what would later become Albany, New York.
-Rather than return to Holland with nothing to report, the crew voted to look for the Northwest Passage, a legendary waterway that would carry a ship all the way from the Atlantic to the Pacific Ocean.
-They passed by the island we know today as Manhattan and thereby laid the foundation for Dutch colonization of the region.
+Rather than return to Holland with nothing to report, the crew voted to look for the Northwest Passage, a legendary waterway that would carry a ship from the Atlantic to the Pacific Ocean.
+They passed by the island we know today as Manhattan, laying the foundation for Dutch colonization of the region.